douglas-george/timberhearth/storybook/story.md

 He spun in a circle.

-“This vest is INCREDIBLE.
+”This vest is INCREDIBLE.
 Do I have arms?
 I think I have arms now.
 Are these words?
 Is this how you feel all the time???”

 Gnarltooth groaned.
 “Eight minutes.
 Maybe less if he chews it.”

-Poodler gasped.
-“I WOULD NEVER CHEW MY OWN POWER—unless it smelled like cheese.
+Poodler gasped. ”I WOULD NEVER CHEW MY OWN POWER—unless it smelled like cheese.
 Or squirrel.
 Or squirrel cheese.”

 Jessica laughed so hard she nearly sat down.